rrooggiieerr/benqprojector.py/README.md

 can improve the overview of supported devices.

 ## Installation

-You can install the Python BenQ projector library using the Python package manager PIP:
+To install the Python BenQ projector library use the Python package manager PIP:
 `pip3 install benqprojector`

-## benqprojector CLI
+## `benqprojector` CLI

 You can use the Python BenQ projector library directly from the command line to turn on and off your projector using the following syntax: